 This reality isn’t confined to the borders of UBC, so learning how to handle group projects will put you in amazing shape for the real work world.

-Over my five years at UBC, I’ve had many group projects and I’ve also worked in a collaborative office environment in a few different positions.
-Throughout it all, I’ve discovered some strategies that work better than others to make the work manageable.
+Over my 5 years at UBC, I had many group projects.
+I’ve also worked in a collaborative office environment in a few different positions.
+Throughout it all, I’ve discovered some strategies that work better than others for making the work manageable.

 6 tips to help you tackle any group project